Heathrow Baggage Information

-When travelling through airports, carrying heavy luggage and keeping track of assorted bags can add to the stress of your journey.
+When travelling through Heathrow Airport, carrying heavy luggage and keeping track of assorted bags can add to the stress of your journey.
 Here you can find information on how to make transporting your luggage easier, and what to do should you lose your possessions.

 If you exceed your baggage restrictions The Excess Baggage Company will look after your property whilst you are away.
 They charge £10 per item per 24 hours and £5 for each additional 24 hours.